nafis-fuad/periodictable/README.md

 Please Read the CONTRIBUTING.md for further guidelines on how to collaborate.
 Open an issue, or send a PR for new Features.

 [TODO: Add CONTRIBUTING.md]

+# About the Project

+This is a simple periodic table web app.
+Very simple, and minimal.
+It still has a long way to go.
+I intend to make this a platform for learning chemistry.